 The sun would be hitting the top of the clouds, the top of the foam areas and also some of the wavelets in the foreground water.

-When you paint ocean remember the direction of the sunlight.
+When you are learning how to paint ocean remember the direction of the sunlight.
 The sun is coming from the left.

 blend the shadow and sunlight colors